 Quietly, Carefully, Consistently

-To be extremely clear, though, one doesn’t have to delve deeply at all to know that sexual assault is wrong.
+To be extremely clear on this point, one doesn’t have to delve deeply to know that sexual assault is wrong.
 It’s not acceptable, no excuses.
 And, the same thing doesn’t keep happening over time with multiple victims by mistake or misunderstanding.
-And, while I’m being clear, I’m not going to pretend I know what happened.
+While I’m being clear, I’m not going to pretend I know what happened.
 I’m not close to that situation or those people.
 It looks bad.
 Mega businesses don’t just cancel popular seasons of programming, or reduce them to a single “finish it up” episode while going on without their original creators over a mere hint of guilt.
 I hope justice is done and healing happens for all involved.

 How do You Deal With It?